 My research focuses on innovation at the intersection of management sciences and business (micro) economics.
-I contribute mainly to two topics: Innovation and Intellectual Property (IP) Management as well as Innovation processes for Product Service System (PSS).
+I contribute mainly to two topics: Innovation and Intellectual Property (IP) Management as well as Innovation processes for Product-Service System (PSS).
 With my research I aim to contribute to a sustainable living.